 The tallest railway viaduct

 Taking 4 years to complete, the Mala Rijeka Viaduct or 'Little River viaduct' on the Belgrade - Bar railway, rises 200m above the river valley below.
 The impressive structure contains 36,000 m³ of concrete and 100,000 tons of steel.
-To put that in perspective, the base of the largest supporting pillar is the size of a tennis court!
+To put that in perspective, the concrete base for the largest supporting pillar is the size of a tennis court!
 It's not to be confused with the tallest railway bridge, an accolade that goes to China's Beipanjiang River Railway Bridge.

 The steepest funicular railway

 If you consider plunging off a plateau on the edge of a 200m cliff scenic, then Katoomba Scenic Railway in Australia's Blue Mountains will live up to its name.
 For the rest of us, perhaps terrifying is a more appropriate description.
 With a 52-degree incline this is the steepest cable railway in the world, so overcome your vertigo and take the 310m plunge.
 You'll be treated to miles of Jurassic rainforest when you reach your valley destination.

 Europe's highest railway station

 Although the world record for highest railway goes to the Qinghai-Tibet railway in Asia (at 16,640 feet above sea level) we thought we'd put the spotlight on Europe.
 At over 11,000 ft, the Jungfraujoch railway station, in Switzerland's Bernese Alps is Europe's highest, thus deserving its nickname as the station at the 'Top of Europe'.
 It can be reached via a 7.3 km long railway tunnel, accessible from nearby Interlaken.
 If you've got a real head for heights make your way to the observation deck for spectacular Alpine views.